dev4958/rss-reader/README.md

 # RSS Reader

 Cross-platform RSS reader for local device use.
-Front-end uses React/Redux, back-end uses Node.js/Express.
-FeedParser is used for feed parsing.
-Deployment uses Electron (in-progress).
-Development version runs the client locally with Webpack and server with Nodemon and Debug.
+The following are the primary libraries used to build the application.

-Nearing MVP, needs refactoring and integration with Electron.
+Nearing MVP, needs some refactoring and integration work with Electron.

+* Front-End Libraries
+  * React (version 16, +Router)
+  * Redux (+Thunk & Logger)
+  * Modernizr
+  * SuperAgent

+* Back-End Libraries
+  * Node.js
+  * Express (+Helmet)
+  * Request
+  * Moment
+  * DOMPurify
+  * FeedParser
+  * Debug

+* Development Tools
+  * Webpack
+  * Nodemon
+  * Babel
+  * Electron

+Webpack is configured to enable ES6+ syntax, SASS styling with pre-processing, image and JSON file loading (PNG, JPG, GIF, and SVG), image optimization (imagemin and svgo), HTML/CSS/JS optimization (common procedures -minification, etc.), and production file compression (gzip).
+Able to run as a development server with hot-reloading too.

 ### Usage

-Click the "Update Feeds" button in the top right corner to get current feed data for feeds saved in "./server/user-config.json".
-For the time being, this must be done manually when the reader is opened (nothing displays by default).
-To edit the feeds in the user's configuration, click "Edit Feeds" and fill out the add feed input fields at the bottom of the list.
-To view a feed click it's title in the list of feeds.
-This will direct you to a `/feed/:feedUrl` endpoint, where `feedUrl` is a value based on the name of the feed.
+Open the application, any saved feeds in the user configuration file located in "./server/user-config.json" will be updated and loaded.
+To update the saved feeds again, click "Update Feeds" in the top right corner (please note this button does not appear if there are no saved feeds).
+To edit your feed list click "Edit Feeds" in the top right corner and fill out the add feed input fields.
+To return to your feeds from the edit page (and others) click "Feeds" in the top left corner.
+To view a category of feeds you've defined click the name of the category above the feed list.
+To view a feed's articles click it's title in the feed list.
 Article titles link to the full article.
-To return to the feeds list click the "Feeds" button in the top left corner.

 ### Adding a Feed